-Derek Brown, a senior communication major from Alderson-Broaddus College, won the first intercollegiate debate sponsored by the WV Water Research Institute held as part of their conference at the Waterfront Hotel in Morgantown.
+Derek Brown, a senior communication major from Alderson Broaddus University, won the first intercollegiate debate sponsored by the WV Water Research Institute held as part of their conference at the Waterfront Hotel in Morgantown.

 The topic for debate was: Resolved: The state of West Virginia should establish all necessary water quality regulations which shall include substantial civil and criminal penalties to protect the aquatic resources of the state of West Virginia from water withdraw activities associated with Marcellus Shale operations.

 Brown supported the resolution and presented a case outlining the current harms of Marcellus Shale drilling on our waterways.
 One of the critical issues was the shortage of state inspectors.